 It is important to note that “propensity evidence” encompasses any evidence which shows that the owner of the dog knew or should have known that the dog would act in a certain way and is not limited to evidence only showing that a dog would act in an aggressive or vicious manner.
 For example, it is well-known that Labrador Retriever puppies have a propensity to jump on guests when they enter the owner’s home.
 Therefore, if you go to a friend’s house, and their Labrador Retriever puppy greets you by jumping on you, causing you to fall and break your hip, the “propensity evidence” can be used to prove that the dog owner knew that the dog would act in that manner.

 Injuries that are sustained as the result of a dog attack can be nuanced and require experienced attorneys.
-Therefore if you or a loved one has been injured or killed in a dog-bite incident, please call the Alabama dog bite attorneys at Hollis, Wright, Clay and Vail, P.C.
+Therefore if you or a loved one has been injured or killed in a dog-bite incident, please call the Alabama dog bite attorneys at Hollis, Wright & Clay, P.C.
 You can contact us here, or call 205.324.3600 or 1.844.LAW.TALK for a FREE consultation.
 We handle cases on a contingency fee basis, meaning our attorneys only get paid if they recover money on your behalf.